jungervin/SimPanel/readme.md

 To install, download the current [release](https://github.com/jungervin/SimPanel/releases) and unpack it somewhere.
 After startup, load variables and events from the Simpanel/Data folder.
 Then open the web browser with the "Open Index Page" button on the settings tab.

+(See how could you can create your own custom panel: [c172 Switches](https://github.com/jungervin/SimPanel/blob/master/SimPanel/HTML/c172switches.html))

 #### 2021-06-27 Updated Version 0.3 Changelog:
 - Overlapped G1000 PFD & MFD
 - https://youtu.be/Fkxn1plK5ZQ